 This is a great dish to freeze for later or bring over to a loved one’s house if they don’t feel well or are busy with a new baby!

-To successfully freeze, make the recipe according to recipe directions other than baking.
-And make sure the pan is completely cooled before putting in the freezer.
+To successfully freeze, make the recipe according to the recipe directions other than baking.
+And make sure the pan is completely cooled before putting it in the freezer.
 Wrap it tightly in two layers of plastic wrap.

 To reheat, bake at 350 degrees F until hot.
 This will probably take about 30 to 40 minutes to heat through

-If going straight from freezer to oven, make sure that you prep the baked ziti in a disposable pan, since a glass or ceramic one could crack, if frozen.
+If going straight from the freezer to the oven, make sure that you prep the baked ziti in a disposable pan, since a glass or ceramic one could crack, if frozen.